kaguyalol/UC-BerkeleyCS61b-2014/recap4.md

     int y = x >>> 2; // bits are 00111101
     ```
     ```java
-    \\ left shift: similar to right shift, but in opposite direction, fill the right side with _zeros_, sign might change int y = x << 2; // bits are 11010100
+    \\ left shift: similar to right shift, but in opposite direction
+    \\ fill the right side with _zeros_, sign might change int y = x << 2; // bits are 11010100
     ```